Union of Social Democrats – Mensheviks and Rural Workers

 The Union of Social Democrats – Mensheviks and Rural Workers (Sociāldemokrātu mazinieku un laukstrādnieku savenība, SDML) was a political party in Latvia in the inter-war period led by Marģers Skujenieks.

 History

 The party was established in July 1921 as a breakaway faction from the Latvian Social Democratic Workers' Party.
 They won seven seats in the 1922 elections, becoming the third-largest faction in the 1st Saeima.
 In the 1925 elections they were reduced to four seats, with the party going on to win just two seats in the 1928 elections.
-The party was dissolved in 1929, with its leadership going onto establish the Progressive Association.
+The party was dissolved in 1929, with its leadership going on to establish the Progressive Association.